dstanesc/FluidPatterns/apps/array-property-binding/README.md

-# More Complex Property Data Binding
+# Array Property Data Binding

 Investigates the Property DDS binding API with a slightly more complex scenario.
 See [simple binding app](../simple-property-binding) for a simpler scenario.